-7 Bad Beauty Habits You Need to Break Immediately
+The 7 Worst Beauty Habits and How to Break Them Now

-Although we’re not fans of rigid beauty rules, like the one that says we can only wear vampy lipstick in the fall, there are certain guidelines that we should prioritize for the sake of healthier skin.
-Sure, there’s “bad” habits that are actually acceptable, like not washing your hair every other day, but others leave a little less wiggle room.
+Although we’re not fans of rigid beauty rules—like the one that says we can only wear vampy lipstick in the fall—there are certain guidelines that we should prioritize for the sake of healthier skin.
+Sure, there are “bad” habits that are actually acceptable, like not washing your hair every other day, but others leave a little less wiggle room.

 Beyond the more widely known ones, such as biting your nails or using dirty makeup brushes, there are a host of under-the-radar habits you probably didn’t know you were doing.
 With the help of a few experts, we’re here to help you kick them once and for all.